 One day I was me.
 The next day I was still a me, but without a trace of mine.
 It’s hard to possess something when you are everything.

 What a growing number of contemporary spiritual leaders are beginning to message to the world is we need to include the feminine face of God, that any awakening that cleaves to the Absolute (Shiva) only, is in fact a bypass.
-As Kufayev declares in his talk at the 2014 Science and Non Duality conference:
+As one teacher declares in his talk at the 2014 Science and Non Duality conference:

 “Knowledge is too dry.
 Even the knowledge of the self is too dry…if you are not drowned in the waves of your own love that that knowledge evoked, you’ll be fried.
 You’ll become brittle.
 You may think you’ve realized the Self, you may think you are bathing in the glory, but bathing means being wet.
 And it’s only Shakti that gives us wetness.
 The juice of life is in the Shakti.”